-The committee is authorized to grant stock options, including both incentive stock options and non-qualified stock options.
-In addition, the committee is authorized to grant stock appreciation rights, which entitle the participant to receive the appreciation of our common stock between the grant date and the exercise date of the stock appreciation right.
-The committee determines the exercise price per share subject to an option and the grant price of a stock appreciation right; however, the per share exercise price of an option or stock appreciation right must not be less than the fair market value of a share of our common stock on the grant date.
-The committee generally will fix the maximum term of each option or stock appreciation right, the times at which each option or stock appreciation right will be exerciseable, and provisions requiring forfeiture of unexercised options or stock appreciation rights at or following termination of employment or service, except that no option or stock appreciation right may have a term exceeding seven years.
-Options may be exercised by payment of the exercise price in any form of legal consideration specified by the committee, including cash, shares (including cancellation of a portion of the shares subject to the award), outstanding awards, or other property having a fair market value equal to the exercise price.
-Options may also be exercisable in connection with a broker-assisted sales transaction (a "cashless exercise") as determined by the committee.
-The committee determines methods of exercise and settlement and other terms of the stock appreciation rights.
+The plan administrator is authorized to grant stock options, including both incentive stock options and non-qualified stock options.
+Under U.S. tax law, incentive stock options may be granted only to our employees.
+Under the Amended 2010 Plan, the maximum number of shares that may be issued on the exercise of incentive stock options is the lesser of the total share reserve and 15,000,000 shares.
+In addition, the plan administrator is authorized to grant stock appreciation rights, which entitle the participant to receive the appreciation of our common stock between the grant date and the exercise date of the stock appreciation right.
+The plan administrator determines the exercise price per share subject to an option and the grant price of a stock appreciation right.
+In general, the per-share exercise price of an option or stock appreciation right must not be less than the fair market value of a share of our common stock on the grant date.
+The maximum term of each option or stock appreciation right may not exceed seven years.
+Options may be exercised by payment of the exercise price in any form of legal consideration specified by the plan administrator, including cash, shares (including net share settlement), outstanding awards, or other property having a fair market value equal to the exercise price.
+Options may also be exercisable in connection with a broker-assisted sales transaction (a "cashless" exercise) as determined by the plan administrator.
+The plan administrator determines the other terms of options and stock appreciation rights.